nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note:

-- Students should not share the same name within the same tutorial group.
+- Students should not share the same student ID within the same tutorial group.
 - Phone numbers should only be 8 digits long.
-- Student IDs begin and end with a fcapital letter and should have 7 digits (e.g. A1243567X).
+- Student IDs begin and end with a capital letter and should have 7 digits (e.g. A1243567X).
 - A student can have any number of tags, including 0.

 Example: